Fantastic-Dave/xdccget/README.md

 like wget or curl.
 It supports at the moment Linux, Windows (with cygwin) and BSD-variants.
 Also OSX with some installed ports works.

+## Quick facts
+* it is free software licenced under the GPL
+* minimal usage of cpu and memory
+* runs under Linux, BSDs, MacOSX and Windows (see notes for compiling below)
+* support for IPv4 and IPv6 connections
+* can be configured with configuration-file
+* supports connection with and without SSL/TLS
+* bots with support for ssend-command are supported

 ## Using xdccget
 In order to use xdccget properly i will provide some simple examples.
 You should be able to extract the options for your personal usage quite quickly, i guess: